-Examples of interventions which we deem as Wave 3 are as follows:
+Examples of interventions which we deem as wave 3 are as follows:

 - Precision teaching

-- Use of "sign-along"
+- Use of signalong

-- Personalised curriculum
+- Personalised curriculum.

-- Involvement of outside agencies
+- Involvement of outside agencies.

-- Interventions in small groups or even on a 1:1 basis
+- Intervention in smaller groups or 1:1

-- Use of an additional adult in the classroom
+- Use of an additional adult.

-- Use of specialist equipment on the recommendations of outside agencies.
+- Use of Specialist equipment on the recommendations from outside agencies.

-Please note that some interventions can be used at both Wave 2 and Wave 3.
+(Please note, that some interventions can be used at both wave 2 and wave 3)